-What to Do if You Suspect You’re Falling Back into Depression
+What to Do if Your Depression is Coming Back

 If you think you’re experiencing symptoms of depression relapse, make an appointment with your psychiatrist or with your doctor.
 It can feel scary and overwhelming to notice signs of depression again.
-But seeking help when you first start to notice symptoms can help you and your doctor manage symptoms and prevent a new depressive episode.
+But seeking help when you first start to think “my depression is back” can help you and your doctor manage symptoms and prevent a new depressive episode.

 A return or worsening of symptoms can mean that your current treatment is not working.
 Your doctor may recommend adjusting your current treatment or trying a new treatment.
-Treatments that may help prevent or deter depression relapse include:
+Treatments that may help with preventing depression relapse include:

 - Adjusting your current dose of medication or trying a new medication: Some patients may find that their antidepressant is no longer relieving their depressive symptoms.
 In this case, your doctor may suggest adjusting the dosage or trying a new medication.

 - Transcranial magnetic stimulation (TMS): TMS depression treatment has been shown to significantly reduce the risk of relapse in patients diagnosed with depression.
 (2) TMS has also been shown to be a safe and effective treatment for pregnant women.

 - Exercise: Consistent aerobic exercise reduces depressive symptoms when done regularly (for at least 9 weeks).
 (3) However, exercise alone should not be a substitute for TMS, medication therapy, or talk therapy.

 - Talk therapy: Talk therapy, like cognitive behavioral therapy and interpersonal therapy, helps individuals with depression identify and manage negative thought behaviors as well as learn how to adapt to and resolve stressful life events.
 (4)